Starts at $0 + state fees and only takes 5-10 minutes

 Let’s face it — many of the resources available for hairstyling focus mostly on taking care of white people’s hair.
 Hype Hair’s marketing slogan says that they are “the number-one hair and beauty source for women of color,” and they really back that up.
 Their website has a wealth of information about hair care and styling for people of color, and they also have some tips and tricks for makeup and nails.

-• There are quite a few potential liability issues for salons.
-You will need to closely follow your state’s health and safety regulations, and slip-and-fall accidents are always a risk for this business type as well.
+There are quite a few potential liability issues for salons.
+You will need to closely follow your state’s health and safety regulations, and slip-and-fall accidents are always a risk for hair salons, as well.
 There are also professional liability risks for these businesses.

 For instance, if you’re applying a chemical to a customer and get some in their eyes, they could sue you for the damages.
-In short, you should not operate your hair and beauty salon as an informal business entity.
+In short, you shouldn’t operate your hair and beauty salon as an informal business entity; you need personal liability protection.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.